November 6, 2025

 • Financial evidence for need-based scholarships;

-• Identification documents, such as an ID card or birth certificate – you can use an Affidavit of Identity if official proof is unavailable.
+• Identification documents, such as an ID card or birth certificate – you can use an identity verification form if official proof is unavailable.

 5. Write a compelling personal essay